New York Elegy

 I am a domestic servant.
 The title of this piece refers to the average amount of hours women worldwide spend performing unpaid domestic labor per day.
 On the former grounds of the Tempelhof Airport in Berlin, I swept up a pile of dirt on a rug, gathered it in a dustpan, put it back into a bucket, and then threw it out again onto the rug.
 Then I started all over.
 And continued the housecleaning ritual for 4.5 hours, making public the labor that is normally performed in private.

 ONE OF THEM IS MINE

 I am a collector.
-I collect lost buttons, parted from their hapless owners and abandoned in the gutters, sidewalks, cracks and crevices of cities around the world: New York, Beijing, Venice, Berlin, Rome, Los Angeles, Brussels, Bologna, Florence, Amsterdam, Utrecht, Bergen, Munich, Bayreuth, Stuttgart.
-To restore its dignity, its individuality, and pride of place, I mount each of the over 800 buttons, on its own, 2 x 2, canvas.
-But in joining the collection, the button is once again lost in a sea of similarly lost buttons.
+I collect lost buttons, parted from their hapless owners and abandoned in the gutters, sidewalks, cracks and crevices of cities around the world: New York, Beijing, Venice, Berlin, Rome, Los Angeles, Brussels, Bologna, Florence, Amsterdam, Utrecht, Bergen, Munich, Bayreuth, Stuttgart, Reykjavik, Turin, Plymouth, Salt Lake City.
+I mount each of the over 1200 buttons, on its own, 2 x 2, canvas.

 I am a professional.
 I am an American.
-A true individual, I am as disciplined at work, as I am at leisure.
+I am as disciplined at work, as I am at leisure.
 In this piece, I performed an Olympic-distance triathlon, alone, in the enclosed space of a gym: in a 50-meter pool, on a stationary bike, and on a treadmill.
 Documented with selfies, I created my own shirt and awarded myself a medal.

-I am a traveler.
-Not a member of the tourist hordes.
-To capture the tension between “the traveler’s” desire for individuality and simultaneous dependence on technology created for the tourist masses, I created uniforms for an army of dancing leisure travelers, a chorus line of pleasure seekers.
+I am a traveler, not a tourist.
+I belong to an army of dancing leisure travelers, a chorus line of pleasure seekers.
 Though seemingly similar, no two leotards are alike.
 I added hand-stitched appliqués of the Boeing 747, based on my own renderings of the “Tourist Jet,” to the mass-manufactured leotards made by anonymous factory workers in China.

 THE NEW, NEW AUSTERITY